isaaclab_newton.sim.spawners#

 Bases:

-MPMParticleSpawnerCfgGenerate MPM particles from explicit local-space point positions.
+MPMParticleSpawnerCfgGenerate MPM particles from explicit local-space positions.

 Attributes: